-Will facilitate the coordination necessary with other agencies and local governments;

-- Will determine, with the assistance of the Designer, the potential impacts of the project and the need for permits and/or approvals.
-The impact of the project and need for permits and/or approvals shall be identified by the Landscape DSE. - The Illinois Tollway will review the plans prepared by the Designer for technical adequacy, compliance with the Landscape Goals established for the project and confirm that the bid schedule includes all relevant measures. - Illinois Tollway Staff Responsibilities: (Description of staff responsibilities can vary by contract and is for guidance only.)

-B. Illinois Tollway Project Manager (PM)
+- 1. General - a.
+Will facilitate the coordination necessary with other agencies and local governments; - b.
+Will determine, with the assistance of the Designer, the potential impacts of the project and the need for permits and/or approvals.
+The impact of the project and need for permits and/or approvals shall be identified by the Landscape DSE. - c.
+The Illinois Tollway will review the plans prepared by the Designer for technical adequacy, compliance with the Landscape Goals established for the project and confirm that the bid schedule includes all relevant measures. - d.
+Illinois Tollway Staff Responsibilities: (Description of staff responsibilities can vary by contract and is for guidance only.) - 2.
+Illinois Tollway Project Manager (PM)